Tatiana Gonchar

 «Unusual» meant:

-• The house should be light-colored
+• The house should be light in color

 • Definitely large windows